jeffboody/libnn/readme.md

 the desired output.
 Notable examples of Conditional GANs include Pixel-To-Pixel GAN (paired image-to-image translation) and Cycle GAN (unpaired image-to-image translation).
+The Pixel-To-Pixel GAN paper proposes a generic architecture that incorporates U-Net skip connections for the generator, a custom cGAN + L1 objective fuction combined with a Patch GAN, the Adam optimizer, batch normalization with instance normalization, dropout in the generator (to increase variation), strided convolutions, and ReLU/leaky ReLU activation functions.

 The GAN objective function may also be selected by the network architecture in the same way that the loss function is chosen by CNN networks.
-Some examples of additional objective functions include Least Squares GANs, Wasserstein GAN, feature matching and the Cycle GAN.
+Some examples of additional objective functions include Least Squares GANs, Wasserstein GAN, feature matching (Improved Techniques for Training GANs), cGAN + L1 (Pixel-To-Pixel GAN) and the Cycle GAN.
 The advantages of these objective functions include improved stability and reduced probability of mode collapse.
 The Cycle GAN enforces transitivity in order to perform image-to-image translation with unpaired image collections.

 References